 ~ Stepson Joseph Marshall Piper ~

 The Pipers lived in Mount Pleasant and were the parents of six children -- Sara Belle Suter, James Edward Piper, Joseph M. Piper Jr., Benjamin Franklin Piper, Robert "Denny" Piper, Curtis G. Piper and Rebekah Stants.
-The family grieved when son James died in infancy in 1943.
+The family grieved when son James died at birth on Nov.
+2, 1943.

 In addition to his labors as a farmer, Joseph owned and managed the John Deere dealership in Connellsville, operating under the name J.M.
 Piper Equipment Company.
 He also was a member of the Odd Fellows lodge in Mount Pleasant, the Pleasant Valley Grange and Trinity United Methodist Church of Scottdale.
 He served on the boards of directors of the Bullskin Township Fair Association and, following in his father's legacy, the Mount Pleasant Cemetery.